hexbyt3/PKHeX.TemplateRegen/README.md

 **Q: Is this safe?**
 A: Absolutely!
 It only touches the legality data files, never your save files or Pokemon data.

-**Q: Do I need to manually clone PoGoEncTool anymore?**
+**Q: Do I need to manually clone EventsGallery or PoGoEncTool anymore?**
 A: Nope!
-As of v2.0.3, the app automatically clones, updates, and builds PoGoEncTool from the official repository.
-Just make sure you have the .NET SDK installed and the "Automatically clone, update, and build PoGoEncTool" checkbox is enabled in settings.
+The app automatically clones and updates both from their official repositories.
+Just make sure you have Git installed, and for PoGoEncTool building, the .NET SDK is also required.

-**Q: What if I have my own fork of PoGoEncTool?**
+**Q: What if I have my own fork of EventsGallery or PoGoEncTool?**
-A: You can disable auto-management in Settings by unchecking "Automatically clone, update, and build PoGoEncTool".
+A: For PoGoEncTool, you can disable auto-management in Settings by unchecking "Automatically clone, update, and build PoGoEncTool".
 Then the app will use your existing fork instead.
+EventsGallery is always auto-managed from the official repository to ensure legality data stays current.

 **Q: Why do I need the .NET SDK now?**
 A: The SDK is only needed for auto-building PoGoEncTool.
 If you disable auto-management and build it yourself, you don't need the SDK.